-- S NetFlow.
+- § NetFlow.
 A network protocol developed by Cisco Systems and later adopted as an IETF informational standard for collecting IP traffic information.
-Flow Monitor supports NetFlow versions 1, 5, 7, and 9 as well as Flexible NetFlow, which is based on NetFlow v9.
-Flexible NetFlow is often used to support Cisco's Network Based Application Recognition (NBAR) technology. - § sFlow.
+Flow Monitor supports NetFlow versions 1, 5, 7, 9, as well as NetFlow-Lite, and Flexible NetFlow. - § NetFlow v9 (Lite) is NetFlow-Lite embedded in NetFlow v9.
+Devices using NetFlow-Lite sample once every <n> number of packets and sends the packet header to collectors.
+Flow Monitor is capable of parsing the NetFlow-Lite headers and converting them into flows.
+You can configure network devices to send NetFlow-Lite sampled flow data to Flow Monitor. - Flexible NetFlow is based on NetFlow v9 and is often used to support Cisco's Network Based Application Recognition (NBAR) technology. - NetFlow v9 (NSEL) (NetFlow Secure Event Logging) is based on NetFlow and includes Event Log data. - § sFlow.
 A network monitoring technology that provides IP traffic information using packet sampling.
-Flow Monitor supports sFlow versions 2 and 5. - § JFlow.
+Flow Monitor supports sFlow versions 2 and 5. - § J-Flow.
 A network protocol developed by Juniper to run on the JUNOSe for collecting IP traffic flow statistics. - § IPFIX.
 An IETF informational standard developed to create a non-proprietary network protocol that is compatible with NetFlow.

-Flow sources that utilize these network protocols provide detailed data about individual flows to Flow Monitor gathered from flow records.
+Flow sources that use these network protocols provide detailed data about individual flows to Flow Monitor gathered from flow records.
 An example of the types of information that can be contained in a flow record are:

-- § Version numbers

-- § Sequence numbers
+- Version numbers - § Sequence numbers

 - § Input and output interface indices

-- S Timestamps for the flow start and finish time, in milliseconds since the last boot.
+- § Timestamps for the flow start and finish time, in milliseconds since the last boot.

-- § Number of bytes and packets observed in the flow
+- Number of bytes and packets observed in the flow

 - § Layer 3 headers including:

 - § Source & destination IP addresses

-- § Source and destination port numbers
+- Source and destination port numbers

-- § IP protocol - § Type of Service (ToS) value - § The union of all TCP flags observed over the life of the flow (TCP flows). - S Layer 3 Routing information, including: - § IP address of the immediate next-hop along the route to the destination - Source and destination IP masks (prefix lengths in CIDR notation)
+- § IP protocol

+- § Type of Service (ToS) value

+- The union of all TCP flags observed over the life of the flow (TCP flows).

+- § Layer 3 Routing information, including:

+- § IP address of the immediate next-hop along the route to the destination

+- § Source and destination IP masks (prefix lengths in CIDR notation)